cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     // (undocumented)
     protected scissorsRight: LivewireScissors;
     // (undocumented)
-    protected setupBaseEditData(worldPos: any, element: any, annotation: any, rightPos?: any, contourProcessingEnabled?: any): void;
+    protected setupBaseEditData(worldPos: any, element: any, annotation: any, rightPos?: any, contourHoleProcessingEnabled?: any): void;
     // (undocumented)
     static toolName: string;
     // (undocumented)